RafaelBarbosatec/bsev/README.md

 # BSEV (BloC,Streams,Events,View)

-Useful to aid in the use of BloC pattern with dependency injection
+Set of packages and utilitarian functions that help in the use of BloC pattern with dependency injection

 ![fluxo_bsev](https://github.com/RafaelBarbosatec/bsev/blob/master/imgs/fluxo_bsev.png)